Rack Mounting the Switch

 Threaded rack holes: Attach the front bracket to the post with screws that can be threaded through the rack post.

-3. Hook the alignment pin to the bottom hole of the 6th U from bottom as shown.
+3. Hook the alignment pin to the bottom hole of the 6th U from the bottom, as shown.

 Figure 12.
 Left Front Post Assembly